University of Tennessee at Chattanooga: Patten Chapel

-Library
+Lupton Hall

-The Lupton Memorial Library, named for T. Cartter and Margaret Rawlings Lupton, was constructed in 1974 to replace the aging John Storrs Fletcher Library (which has since been restored and renamed Fletcher Hall).
+Formerly the Lupton Memorial Library, Lupton Hall, named for T. Cartter and Margaret Rawlings Lupton, was constructed in 1974 to replace the aging John Storrs Fletcher Library (which has since been restored and renamed Fletcher Hall).
 As of 2005, the library's collection includes nearly 2 million items, including the Fellowship of Southern Writers archives.
 In early 2008 the university was granted funding to build a new library.

 The university broke ground in 2010 for the new $48 million 180,000 sqft library.
 Construction was completed on the UTC Library in January 2015.

+Following the opening of the new UTC Library, Lupton Hall began renovations in 2018.
+Opening to students and faculty in 2020, Lupton's entire 116,000 square feet of available space had been gutted and rebuilt to include student centers, academic departments under the College of Arts and Sciences, various classroom spaces, and a new on-campus restaurant, 'Freshens'.

 Athletics

 Chattanooga's colors are navy and old gold; their men's teams and athletes are nicknamed Mocs, and women's teams and athletes are Lady Mocs.
-Chattanooga athletics teams compete in NCAA Division I (FCS for football) in the Southern Conference (SoCon) and have been ranked as a national top 100 athletic program by The National Association of Collegiate Director's of Athletics (NACDA) in the Division I Learfield Sports Director's Cup.
+Chattanooga athletics teams compete in NCAA Division I (FCS for football) in the Southern Conference (SoCon) and have been ranked as a national top 100 athletic program by The National Association of Collegiate Directors of Athletics (NACDA) in the Division I Learfield Sports Director's Cup.